 Graduation ceremonies are not mandatory and students must meet requirements in order to participate.
 Graduation practice must be attended.
+Students that attend Milligan Academy, Futures Academy, or any alternative programming cannot participate in the CGHS Graduation Ceremony.

 Students must have completed all graduation requirements in order to participate in graduation ceremonies.
 Foreign exchange students receiving honorary diplomas are exempt from this.
 All disciplinary actions must be taken care of before graduation ceremonies or the senior will not be allowed to participate in graduation ceremonies.
 All registration and book rental fees incurred during school must be paid before participating in graduation ceremonies.
 Parents will be notified of outstanding debt at registration and before February 1 of the current school year.
 Money owed beyond registration and book rental fees must be paid before participating in graduation ceremonies.